 Dr. Baruch S. Blumberg would also contact him to work together on fighting the hepatitis B virus in humans.

 Dr. Bud Tennant is famous in the scientific world for his game-changing work in hepatitis B, and won many awards.
 At the 2016 Hepatitis B Foundation Crystal Ball, Dr. Tennant was presented with the 2016 Baruch S. Blumberg Prize, the Foundation’s highest honor.
 2 He was also beloved by those who worked with him.
 He was known as “a towering physical presence, yet soft spoken and humble, and he was greatly admired for his good nature and his ability to share a story on just about any topic.”
-2 Though Dr. Tennant passed away a little over a year ago, he will always be remembered for his unwavering commitment, and thought of as a valued friend and mentor to many scientists.
+2 Though Dr. Tennant passed away in 2016, he will always be remembered for his unwavering commitment, and thought of as a valued friend and mentor to many scientists.
 2

 Schinazi, R.F., Ilan, E., Black, P.L., Yao, X., & Dagan, S. (1999).
 Cell-based and animal models for hepatitis B and C viruses.
 Antiviral Chemistry & Chemotherapy, 10, 99-114.